 Digital Transformation Journey: 3 Hurdles to Learn From!

 Digital Transformation (DX) is one transition that every firm in every industry is keen about today.
 The growing consumer preferences and increasing market competition have made digital transformation the need of the hour for every firm.
 Digital transformation solutions have transformed the way industry functions by bringing in an all-around change in the overall business culture.

-Fatigue as a result of ‘continuous change’ is considered as one of the key reasons behind such failures.
+Fatigue as a result of ‘continuous change’ is considered one of the key reasons behind such failures.
 Here, we will look into three major reasons that can lead to a digital transformation company’s failure:

-1) Lack of strong commitment
+1) Lack of Strong Commitment

-Implementing digital transformation efforts successfully in the first phase and not continuing it to the further phases can break the continuity of the plan.
+Implementing digital transformation framework business transformation efforts successfully in the first phase and not continuing it to the further phases can break the continuity of the plan.
 Remember!
 Digital business transformation initiatives mean a massive change, not just in one step.

 It should apply enterprise-wide and across cross-functional teams.
 Every stakeholder involved should consider the personal ownership of the initiative being rolled out and be able to support the case.
 There needs to be a collective vision acceptable across the chain, from the top-level executives to every stakeholder associated with the process.

 Following this level of acceptance, start slow and let every stakeholder in the process gets habituated to that process, and then the speed naturally picks up.

-2) Lack of acceptance to sprint approach
+2) Lack of Acceptance of to Sprint Approach

 While implementing any initiative, it is very important to assess the journey in terms of budget, possible risks, and measurable results.
-In traditional business models like waterfall model, firms create a vision, build a supporting business case, allocate budget and implement it as a long-term project.
+In traditional business models like the waterfall model, firms create a vision, build a supporting business case, allocate a budget, and implement it as a long-term project.
 This approach has a lot of scope for failure as you don’t know what might happen the next minute.

 That’s where the sprint approach plays crucial!